Yoctol/bottender/docs/channel-viber-setup.md

 };
 ```

-By default, webhook listens on path - `/webhooks/viber`, but you can set it to whatever you want using `path` field.
+The default webhook path is `/webhooks/viber`, but you can set your own webhook path in the `path` field.
+You can find more information about `sender` field on Viber's official document, [General Send Message Parameters](https://developers.viber.com/docs/api/rest-bot-api/#general-send-message-parameters).

-Then, you need to fill in following fields in `.env` for loading those values correctly into `bottender.config.js`:
+## Complete Viber Channel Settings

+To make Viber bots work, you have to setup the following values:
+- Viber Access Token
+- Webhook

+### Viber Access Token

+`bottender.config.js` looks up `.env` for access token, which could be found in Viber Admin Panel (see Viber's official document, [Authentication Token](https://developers.viber.com/docs/api/rest-bot-api/#authentication-token) for more information).
+Then, paste your Viber bot token to the follwing field in `.env`.

 ```
 VIBER_ACCESS_TOKEN=
 ```

+### Webhook
-After that, you can start your server with Viber webhook listening using following commands:
+After finshing above settings, you can start your server with Viber webhook listening using following commands:

 ```
 // in production mode